ricosolana/Valhalla/README.md

 The branches are all over the place, and I plan to fix this eventually.
 In the meantime bear with it.

-The client is on the `main` branch (this branch), the current-dev server is on the `steam-gameserver` branch.
+The client is on the `main` branch (this branch), the current-dev server is on the `main-server` branch.

 I have halted any further development of the client until further notice (graphical programming = bad).